microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ### 3rd-Level Druid Spells

 **Call Lightning:**  Calls a lightning storm into an area with a 5ft. radius.
-Lightning bolts come down from the sky dealing 3d6 damage once per round for 1 round/level.
+Lightning bolts come down from the sky dealing 3d6 + 1/level damage once per round for 1 round/level.

-**Protection from Energy:**  Absorb 12 points/level of damage from one kind of energy for 10 min./level.
+**Protection from Energy:**  Absorb 12 points/level of damage from one kind of energy for 10 rounds/level.

 **Speak with Plants:**  You can talk to normal plants and plant creatures for 10 rounds/level.

-**Spike Growth:**  For 1hr/level, creatures in area take 1d4 damage per 5ft. movement, reflex save or they are slowed.
+**Spike Growth:**  For 1hr/level, creatures within 20ft. take 2d6 damage per 5ft. movement, reflex save or they are slowed.

 **Stone Shape:**  Sculpts small or medium sized stone into any desired shape.